 Shoulders well sloped back and not heavily loaded with muscle.
 Forelegs straight in bone from the elbow to the toes whether viewed from the front or the side and with sufficient length of upper arm to ensure elbows are set under the body with sternum clearly in front of shoulder blades.

 Chest deep rather than wide, with good clearance and the brisket located at the height mid-way between the ground and the withers.
-The body should be proportioned marginally longer than tall, measuring slightly longer from the withers to the root of the tail than from the withers to the ground.
+The body should be proportioned marginally longer than tall, the length from the point of the shoulder to the buttocks slightly greater than the height from the withers to the ground.
 Back level.
 Ribs should be well sprung from the spine, flattening on the sides so that the girth behind the elbows can be spanned by two hands - about 40 cms to 43 cms.
 The loins should be short, strong and deeply muscled.

 Strong and muscular, balanced in proportion to the shoulder, hind legs parallel when viewed from behind while in free standing position.
 Stifles well angulated and hocks low set.